dmorse/pscfpp/README.md

   - Thin polymer films

-The "mask" and external field features are used in the pscf_pc programs to implement simulations of thin films, using a mask to constrain a polymer material to a slit within a periodic supercell, and external fields to represent interactions with the top and bottom surface.
+The mask and external field features are used in the pscf_pc programs to implement simulations of thin films.
+A mask is used to constrain a polymer material to a slit within a periodic supercell, and localized external fields are used to represent interactions with the top and bottom surfaces.

 ## Getting the source code